marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 | Lightning Charging Cable | 23211 |
 | Wired Headphones | 20553 |

-**AAA Batteries (4-pack) is the product with highest qunatity units whiles Wired Headphones had the least units amongn the top 5**
+**The AAA Batteries (4-pack) have the highest quantity, while Wired Headphones have the lowest in this top 5 sales**